 var isLandscape: Bool

-A Boolean value indicating whether the interface is in the landscape-left or landscape-right orientation.
+A Boolean value indicating whether the user interface is currently presented in a landscape orientation.

 var isPortrait: Bool

-A Boolean value indicating whether the interface is in a portrait or portrait upside-down orientation.
+A Boolean value indicating whether the user interface is currently presented in a portrait orientation.